elotroalex/chiens/_texts/translation.md

 - A fair dawn was pounding smiles
 - a fair dawn was pounding hopes
 - a dawn was pounding simple words brighter than plowshares ...
-- and for us still the rainy season
+- and still for us the season of rain
 - and of poisonous beasts
-- and of war cries knocked down
+- and of knocked-down war cries
-- and of women who collapse pregnant from the wait ...
+- and of women who collapse pregnant with wait ...

 - {:.sp} Soldier.

-- {:.i2} My general, the Whites send parliamentarians.
+- {:.i2} My General, the Whites send parliamentarians.

 - {:.sp} The Crowd.